msp-1-admin/training-datasets/README.md

 ## License

-All datasets and tooling in this repository are released under the MIT License unless otherwise noted.
+All datasets and tooling in this repository are released under the Apache License, Version 2.0, unless otherwise noted.